As much as 3 inches of snow could fall in Puget Sound region over New Year’s holiday

 Meteorologists expect little to no snow accumulation in the city.

-Weather officials said rain and snow, which could start falling late afternoon Saturday, will leave roads across the region slick and wet.
+Weather service officials said rain and snow, which could start falling in the late afternoon Saturday, will leave roads across the region slick and wet.
 Authorities are asking holiday revelers to use extra caution while driving.

 Moving into next week, temperatures in Seattle are expected to drop into the mid-30s by Monday, with early-morning lows in the teens.